rolling-scopes/site/readme/git-pullrequest-workflow.md

 ## Pull Requests

 When you finish your work in a branch, make a pull request against the main branch.
-While you are editing your pull request, it will be named after your branch.
-After opening the pull request, it will be automatically renamed according to the template.
+Initially, the pull request will be named after your branch.
+However, be aware that once the pull request is opened, an automatic script will rename it according to a predefined template, overwriting the title you initially provided.

 <issue number>-<type of work>: <Title>